CSCfi/csc-user-guide/docs/support/tutorials/puhti_quick.md

 used CSC cluster resources like Taito/Sisu.
 If not, you can start by looking at [overview of CSC supercomputers](../../computing/overview.md).

-**Go to [my.csc.fi](https://my.csc.fi) to apply for access to Puhti or view your projects and their project numbers if you already have access.** On Puhti, you can also use command `csc-projects`.
+**Go to [MyCSC](https://my.csc.fi) to apply for access to Puhti or view your projects and their project numbers if you already have access.** You can also use the command `csc-projects`.

 [TOC]